Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-The Brown Coat uses the same ingredients as the Scratch Coat, but the ratio may vary slightly depending on the sand.
+The Brown Coat uses the same base ingredients as the scratch coat, but the sand ratio is slightly different to reduce shrinkage cracking.

-The Recipe1 Part Plastic Cement : 3 to 4 Parts Clean Plaster Sand
+1 Part Plastic Cement : 3 to 5 Parts Clean Plaster Sand (ASTM C897)

 Thickness: The brown coat is applied approximately 3/8 inch thick.
-When combined with the scratch coat, the total base thickness should be roughly 3/4 inch.
+When combined with the scratch coat, the total base plaster thickness must be a nominal 3/4 inch over sheathing.

 3. The Application Process: Rodding and Floating

-This phase separates the apprentices from the masters.
-It is about geometry.
+This phase separates apprentices from master plasterers.
+It is a matter of strict geometry:

-- Prep: Ensure the scratch coat is fully cured (48 hours min) and lightly mist it with water to prevent it from sucking the moisture out of the new brown coat too fast.
+1. Prep: Ensure the scratch coat is cured (minimum 48 hours) and lightly mist it with water.
+This prevents the scratch coat from sucking the moisture out of the new brown coat too fast.

-- Rodding (Leveling): This is critical.
+3. Rodding (Leveling): This is critical.
 We use a "Rod" or "Darby" (a long straightedge) to shave the wall flat, filling low spots and cutting high spots.
+Under ASTM C926, we maintain a planarity tolerance of less than 1/4" deviation in 10 feet.

 4. Curing Time: The 7-Day Rule